 - Keep everything together!
 This includes:

-- o College Applications
+- College Applications

-- o Financial aid forms
+- Financial aid forms

-- o Student and parent taxes (NOTE: IRS Tax Transcript)
+- Student and parent taxes (NOTE: IRS Tax Transcript)5

-- o Students must create a Federal Student Aid (FSA) ID.
+- Students must create a Federal Student Aid (FSA) ID.
 The FSA ID consists of a Username and Password, which will be used to log into the FAFSA.